-Debi joined Family PASS in January 2020.
+Debi joined Family PASS in January 2020 and was promoted to Executive Director in August 2020.
 She is a social worker with 10 years of experience in child welfare and foster care in DC and Maryland.
 She also served as a school social worker with Fairfax County Public Schools on the Early Childhood Assessment Team.
 Debi has extensive experience working with vulnerable children and families and she is passionate about helping them to achieve positive outcomes and advance their opportunities for future successes.

 Debi is active in her community and has been involved in various volunteer activities.
 She is presently serving on the Board of Directors for her homeowners’ association and for Woodlawn Little League.
 Debi earned her B.S. in Psychology from Virginia Tech and her Masters in Social Work from the University of Michigan.
 Debi resides in Alexandria with her husband Marshall.
 They have two children and a dog named Tommy.